 Your first step should be to check if a cannabis-related publicly traded company is listed upon the Pink Sheets, the OTC-QX, or the OTC-QB.
 In such a case, walk away from the investment immediately, and save your money.

-Yes, the trading chart of Canopy Growth Corp. looks identical to the trading charts of the other cannabis-related companies we mentioned earlier.
-The difference between TWMJF and most of the others is that they generate a significant level of revenues.
-Specifically, in 2016 Maeve brought in $12.7 million, which is up from $1.9 million in the previous year.
+The trading chart of Canopy Growth Corp. looks similar to the trading charts of the other cannabis-related companies we mentioned earlier over the period 2015-2016.
+But then the stock has gone up nearly 30-fold since then into the beginning of 2019.
+The difference between CGC and most of the others is that they generate a significant level of revenues and have low costs.

 This is another company which is based out of Canada, and as such has numerous advantages which will help keep the company running along nicely.
-However, even after the massive jump in revenue levels, they still lost $3.5 million for the year.
+They increased revenues to nearly $80 million in 2018, up from just $12.7 million in 2016.
+However, even after the massive jump in revenue levels, they still lost a whopping $70 million in 2018.

 One aspect of this company which they have going for them, in which you will only find with some of these financially secure Canadian penny stocks, is their balance sheet.
-They boast over $50 million in current assets and $152 million in total assets.
-It compares favorably to the $8 million in current liabilities and the $20 million in total liabilities.
+They boast nearly half-a-billion dollars in current assets and $1.52 billion in total assets.
+It compares favorably to the $92 million in current liabilities and the $234 million in total liabilities.

 As long as they can maintain these growth levels, backstopped by a very strong balance sheet and financial position, shares of Canopy Growth Corp. are much more fairly valued than just about every other marijuana-related company out there right now.